 If you want my Easy Family Meal Ideas Recipe Book (value $10) with some good Instant Pot recipes, just enter your name and email below.
 As I update the recipe book, you’ll receive more recipes with more family meal ideas, as long as you stay on our recipe book list.

 How can you organize your family meal ideas?
-Wondering how to organize recipes?
+Wondering how to get organized with your recipes?

 My daughter, Gentry, uses a simple weekly planner like this one.
 She buys them at the Dollar Store or the dollar section at Target.